vuemodel/core/docs/composables/02-use-creator.md

 console.log(postCreator.record.value)
 ```

 When accessing `creator.record.value`, we're **pulling it out of the store**.
 This is good news!
-It means any changes to the record in other parts of your application will be reflected when using `creator.record.value`
+It means any changes to the record in other parts of our application will be reflected when using `creator.record.value`

 Note that when we set `optimistic: true`, the record is inserted into the store **before** the request is successful.
-This can help make your app responsive, at the cost of a "dishonest UI".
+This can help make our app responsive, at the cost of a "dishonest UI".

+<ExamplePanel
+  title="Record/Response"
+  :content="UseCreatorRecordResponseRaw"
+  :exampleComponent="UseCreatorRecordResponse"
+/>

 ## `response`
 ```ts